pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1111
 01:02:58,520 --> 01:03:03,920
-Congress passed a law in 1997 or 8 saying that you have to be 13 in order to sign up for
+Congress passed a law in 1997 or 8 saying that you have to be 13 in order to sign up for any service that takes your data and it's not enforced.

-1112
-01:03:03,920 --> 01:03:07,360
-any service that takes your data and it's not enforced.

 1113
 01:03:07,360 --> 01:03:12,000
-And the biggest thing Congress could do would be to raise the age to 16 and require the
+And the biggest thing Congress could do would be to raise the age to 16 and require the companies to enforce it.

-1114
-01:03:12,000 --> 01:03:14,200
-companies to enforce it.

 1115
 01:03:14,200 --> 01:03:18,480
-We don't let kids into bars and casinos and strip clubs and we don't say, well, it's the
+<mark style="background: #FF5582A6;">We don't let kids into bars and casinos and strip clubs and we don't say, well, it's the parents job to enforce that.</mark>

-1116
-01:03:18,480 --> 01:03:20,000
-parents job to enforce that.

 1117
 01:03:20,000 --> 01:03:22,920